MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

 Device inventory helps organizations better manage devices because it provides in-depth information about those devices.
 MDM systems collect inventory information remotely and provide reporting capabilities to analyze device resources and information.
 This data informs IT about the current hardware and software resources of the device (e.g., installed updates).

 The following list shows examples of the Windows 10 Mobile software and hardware information that a device inventory provides.
-In addition to this information, the MDM system can read any of the configuration settings described in this guide.
+In addition to this information, the MDM system can read any of the configuration settings described in this guide:

 -   **Installed enterprise apps** List of the enterprise apps installed on the device
 -   **Device name** The device name configured for the device